 y = Ordinate

-3 Easy Methods to Calculate Area of Irregular Shape in Excel
+How to Calculate Area of Irregular Shape in Excel: 3 Easy Methods

 We know that curves are present in irregular shapes.
 But, we can imagine that a curve also consists of numerous minute straight lines.
 Therefore, we’ll obtain the vertices.
 We’ll use the coordinates of these vertices for calculating the Area of Irregular Shape in Excel.
 To illustrate, we’ll use a sample dataset as an example.
 For instance, in the following dataset, we have 5 Vertices, and their X and Y coordinates, obtained from an irregular shape.